vkadlcik/DB48X-on-DM42/README.md

 * The single *Shift* key cycles between **Shift**, **Right Shift** and no shift.
   This double-shift shortcut appears necessary because RPL calculators like the HP48 have a rather full keyboard even with two shift keys.
+In the rest of this document, **Right Shift** refers to the state where the annunciators contains an indicator that looks like HP's right shift key.
+This will be used for less-frequently used functions and menu.

 * Since RPL uses Alpha entry a lot more than the HP42, making it quickly accessible seems important, so holding the *Shift* key enters Alpha mode.
+  Entering names can be done quickly using the `XEQ` key, which automatically enters **Alpha** mode.
+This is intended to be reminiscent of the usage of `XEQ-Alpha` on the HP41 series.
+You can usefully remember `XEQ` as meaning _eXpression/EQuation_ on DB48X.

 * It is also possible to enter Alpha mode with **Shift `ENTER`** to match the labelling on the DM42.
 Furthermore, repeating **Shift `ENTER`** also cycles between uppercase and lowercase alphabetical entry.

 * Alpha mode is always sticky.
 In other words, there is no equivalent of the HP48's "single-Alpha" mode.
-This is true whether you enter it wiht a long shift or using *Shift* `ENTER`.
+This is true whether you enter it with a long shift or using *Shift* `ENTER`.
 Alpha mode is also exited when pressing `ENTER` or `EXIT`.

-* Since the DM42's Alpha keys overlap with the numeric keys, as well as with and `×` and `÷`, using **Shift** in Alpha mode brings back numbers.
-This means it cannot be used for lowercase, hence the **Shift `ENTER`** shortcut.
+* Since the DM42's Alpha keys overlap with the numeric keys, as well as with and `×` and `÷`, using **Shift** in Alpha mode brings back numbers and the four arithmetic operators.
+This means **Shift** cannot be used for lowercase, hence the **Shift `ENTER`** shortcut to switch cases.

-* The less-frequently used _Right Shift_ functions can be accessed with a long-press on Shift.

 * The `🔼` and `🔽` keys are generally interpreted as `◀️` and `▶️` instead.
   To get `🔼` and `🔽` functionality, use **Shift**.
 When not editing, `🔼` and